Safety at Home

 - Keep a bag packed and hidden in a safe place at home (or locked in a car trunk with only one key), or with a safe relative or friend, in case of flight.
 The bag should include: money for phone calls, transportation, food, clothing, diapers, court documents, identification, birth certificates, school and medical records, necessary medicine, credit cards, checkbooks, bank books, telephone/address books, car/house keys.
 See “Checklist” for a complete list of items to take.

 - Gather up the possessions that have special sentimental value, such as family photos, heirlooms, children’s drawings, and jewelry.
-Vengeful partners often destroy a woman’s property when she leaves.
+Vengeful partners often destroy their partner’s property when they leaves.
 Also consider pets – abusers often turn on them.

 - Make a plan so you know what you can do if the phone wires are cut or if you find yourself without electricity.
 Keep flashlights handy and batteries fresh.
 Know where the closest pay phone is located and how to get there by either walking or driving.
 Locate the closest all night store and other places you could go where there are people.